linwei0763/linwei0763.github.io/_pages/about.md

   - /about.html
 ---

-Research interest: Underground infrastructure; Computer vision; Deep learning; Digital twin; Structural performance
+Research interests: Underground infrastructure; Computer vision; Deep learning; Digital twin; Structural performance

 Wei Lin is a PhD researcher at Tongji University.
 His PhD thesis is aimed at the digital transformation of underground infrastructures.